Pacific Northwest Travel Program Overview

 Start this journey in the beautiful Emerald City.
 Seattle is a place full of character and endless entertainment for all ages.
 Take the elevator up the Seattle Space Needle to see the city below and look for Mt.
 Rainier in the distance!
 Enjoy a fresh seafood lunch in Pike Place Market, visit the quirky Fremont Troll and add your piece of gum to the infamous Gum Wall!

 The third state on this action-packed adventure is sure to not disappoint.
 Your first view of Lake Tahoe will leave you speechless.
 The massive pool of bright blue water beneath the peaks of the Sierras is unlike anything in the world.
-Kayak, hike to Eagle Falls, and take a sunset cruise around this magnificent landscape.
+Kayak, hike, and take a sunset cruise around this magnificent landscape.
 We’ll even ride the Heavenly Gondola to get a bird’s eye view of the lake in all its splendor.
-By the time we leave Tahoe you will have experienced all of the action this area has to offer!
+Cast your fears aside and try your hand at the Tahoe Via Ferrata, a magnificent mountain adventure high above the Olympic Valley’s floor.
+By the time we leave Tahoe, you will have experienced all of the action this area has to offer!

 Leaving the adventure haven of Lake Tahoe behind is hard, but not when you’re headed for the greatest city in Northern California!
 Cross the iconic Golden Gate Bridge into San Francisco and get ready to live it up like a local.
 Bike or walk through the famous neighborhoods and stop at sights like the Painted Ladies and Lombard Street.
 Go out for dinner in Chinatown and indulge in a chocolate sundae from Ghirardelli Square for dessert.
 Take the ferry to Alcatraz and imagine what it was like to be a prisoner on this island less than 60 years ago!
 Before leaving California, hike through the iconic mighty redwoods in Muir Woods National Monument.